kiki-lee/goldendoor/tutorial.md

 })
 ```
+-->

-## Step 2
+## Step 1

+We need to write code to check whether the user is correct if they touch pin #0.

-Now, put a 'check door' custom block inside of the 'on Pin0 pressed' block.
+Put a 'check door' custom block inside of the 'on Pin0 pressed' block that's already on your screen.

 ```blocks
 input.onPinPressed(TouchPin.P0, function () {